1. Zemblanity (1)

 "Who was that by."
-Donovan asks, sounding listless and a little impressed with my dorky hobby, as he always was whenever I did that.
+Donovan asks, sounding listless and a little impressed with my dorky hobby of going through his books, as he always was whenever I did that.

 "Mani Purathayil Madhavan."

 "Yeah."
-I wiggle about in an attempt of another comfortable position.
-Through a couple minutes of failing, hearing Donovan yawn and crack his neck then blink a thousand times to keep himself awake, and with nothing else to do, plus with no hope of getting any sleep myself, I grip the secured hairs before stuffing them in my pocket and hitting his shoulder.
-He grunts his annoyance whereas I simply gesture to the side of the road.
+I wiggle about in an attempt at another comfortable position.
+After a couple of minutes of failing, hearing Donovan yawn and crack his neck then blink a thousand times to keep himself awake, and with nothing else to do, plus with no hope of getting any sleep myself, I grip the secured hairs before stuffing them in my pocket and hitting his shoulder.
+He grunts his annoyance whereas I simply gesture to the side of the dusty expanse of the road.
 "Pull over here.
 I'll drive the rest of the way."